OUR VISION: WORLD CLASS ACADEMIC EXCELLENCE

 WE LOVE OUR SCHOOL!

-Smithton School was honored as the Illinois DO THE RIGHT THING School of the Year in August 2015!
+Smithton School has been honored as the Illinois DO THE RIGHT THING School of the Year twice!!

 HOMERUN SCHOOL OF CHARACTER